 Martynas Mažvydas National Library of Lithuania, National library in Vilnius, Lithuania.

-The library was founded in 1919 when Lithuania regained independence and needed a national institution.
-It received its current name in 1988 as a tribute to Mažvydas, who created the first printed Lithuanian book.
+The library was founded in 1919, shortly after Lithuania regained independence and needed a national cultural institution.
+It received its current name in 1988, as a tribute to the author of the first printed book in the Lithuanian language.

 The community of curious travelers